grymoire/wardriver_rev3/scripts/README.md

-This directory contains UNIX shell scripts that can be used to whitelist devices.
+This directory contains UNIX shell scripts that can process *.csv files One set of scripts can be used to whitelist devices.
 If you do not want certain SSID or MAC addresses to be uploaded to the Wigle.net databasem these scripes can help you do this.

-It can remove devices by geoplocation, SSID, or MAC addresses.
+It can remove devices by geolocation, SSID, or MAC addresses.

 You way want to do this to remove your own network, or your employer's network, from the Wigle.net database.
 Some managers may not appreciate their employee's increasing their company's attack surface.

+The other set of scripts can be used to find stalkers - or those that might be tracking you.
+It looks for MAC addresses seen in more than one location.

+# Whitelist tools

 First step is to remove the SD card and copy files onto a local directory.
 I use rsync.